Pakistan to purchase 1.2 million COVID-19 vaccine doses from China's Sinopharm

 “The Cabinet Committee has decided to initially purchase 1.2 million doses of the vaccine from the Chinese company Sinopharm, which will be provided free of cost to frontline workers in the first quarter of 2021,” Pakistani Minister for Science and Technology Chaudhry Fawad Hussain said on Twitter.

-The country did not announce which vaccine it would procure, but said a panel of experts was compiling a list of recommendations and that it could tap more than one source.

-“If the private sector wants to import any other internationally-approved vaccine, it can do so,” Hussain said on Thursday.
+“If the private sector wants to import any other internationally-approved vaccine, it can,” Hussain said on Thursday.

-Pakistan is also running phase III clinical trials for CanSino Biologics’ COVID-19 vaccine candidate, Ad5-nCoV, led by the government-run National Institute of Health.
+Pakistan is currently running phase III clinical trials for CanSino Biologics’ vaccine candidate, Ad5-nCoV, led by the government-run National Institute of Health.

+Hassan Abbas of AJ Pharma, CanSino’s local representative, told Reuters on Wednesday that recruitment for the trial will be completed in 10 days.

+“Preliminary results will be shared 4 or 5 days after recruitment is completed, and these will include the efficacy of the vaccine,” Abbas said, adding that thus far there have been no serious side effects.

+AJ Pharma is one of five companies that have applied for a license to distribute the vaccine in Pakistan once approved, he added.

-Reporting by Gibran Peshimam in Islamabad; additional reporting by Syed Raza Hassan in Karachi; Editing by Kim Coghill
+Reporting by Gibran Peshimam in Islamabad; Additional reporting by Umar Farooq in Islamabad, Syed Raza Hassan in Karachi and Roxanne Liu in Beijing; Editing by Kim Coghill and Michael Perry

 Our Standards: The Thomson Reuters Trust Principles.